Longhini404/Longhini404/README.md

 ### Summary

-Full Stack Developer with experience in web development, specializing in Database and technologies such as TypeScript in conjunction with React and Node.js, passionate about Clean Architecture, SOLID, and TDD.
+Full Stack Developer experienced in web development, specializing in Database, proficient in technologies such as TypeScript (React and Node.js), Laravel, and Vue.js, passionate about Clean Architecture, Clean Code, SOLID, and TDD.

 ### Languages